mixed breed

 Cats: Untested

-I’m a playful, energetic puppy looking for my forever home.
-With my zest for life and love for adventure, I’ll keep you entertained and on your toes every day!
+I’m a playful, energetic pup searching for my forever home.
+With my zest for life and love for adventure, I’ll keep you smiling and entertained every single day!

-Jelly Bean came to hart at approximately 14 weeks old from our community of focus in overall good condition.
-His siblings (Fig, Goose, Juniper, and Java) are also in the care of HART.
+Jelly Bean came to hart at approximately 14 weeks old from our community of focus in overall good condition with his siblings.
 Jelly Bean is up to date on DACPP, Bordatella, and Rabies vaccinations.
 Jellybean is microchipped and neutered.

 JB is a goofy, hilarious pup who’s learning how to navigate the world with confidence.
 He’s making great progress with leash skills, impulse control, and checking in with his foster momma when he sees things that get his attention.
 JB responds well to short, positive training sessions and enjoys play as part of his learning.
 He’s playful with other dogs and benefits from structured play breaks to help him stay calm and responsive.
 JB may get over aroused in busy environments like daycare, so ongoing support around play and regulation will help him thrive.
 He’s working on feeling more comfortable with alone time and crate rest, and will do best with an adopter who can take things at his pace and continue building positive associations.
 JB is a great candidate for someone who enjoys training, play, and building trust through relationship-based support.